stone-rs/spdk/doc/vhost.md

 not associated at all with SCSI.

-SPDK supports several different types of storage backends, including NVMe, Linux AIO, malloc ramdisk and Ceph RBD.
+SPDK supports several different types of storage backends, including NVMe, Linux AIO, malloc ramdisk and Stone RBD.
 Refer to @ref bdev for additional information on configuring SPDK storage backends.

 This guide will use a malloc bdev (ramdisk) named Malloc0.
 The following RPC